TuhinNair/edu_challenge/README.md

 ### Business Model Validation

-- Naieve implementation of business logic.
+- Naive implementation of business logic.
 A data layer check would be better for data integrity.
 ## How to run it

-### Build
+### Build/Run

 `docker-compose up`